 Each tattered page of my heart

 In the shadows of my mind.

 Why do we write?
 Authors put hours and weeks and months into a project.
 They pound their head against walls, or sometimes against keyboards to see if any of the gibberish that results has merit.

 And for what?

 A few dollars, perhaps?
 A glowing review?
 Someone somewhere kinda knowing their name?

 So I just had a birthday.

 To put it in the terms my family uses, we celebrated me surviving another year and coming one year closer to death.

 I’ve told you all about Realm Makers.
 I’ve mentioned it’s amazing to be among ‘your’ people and wear costumes.
 I’ve mentioned it is inspiring.
 I may not have mentioned that a common theme of several speakers this year was depression.

-Confession time: I don’t actually whip through projects as fast as some people seem to think.
-More than once I’ve gotten the question ‘how do you get so much done?’
+Confession time: I don’t actually whip through projects as fast as some people think.
+More than once I’ve gotten the question ‘how are you so productive?’
 I suppose for people watching me, it might be a logical question.
 For me, standing amid the chaos I like to call my life, I’m just like ‘what things?
 I’m getting things done?’